nodejs/node/doc/api/crypto.md

 added: v0.1.92
 -->

-The `Sign` Class is a utility for generating signatures.
+The `Sign` class is a utility for generating signatures.
 It can be used in one of two ways:

 - As a writable [stream][], where data to be signed is written and the